-7.1 million houses are expected to undergo deep renovation by 2050, lowering their individual consumption by 12 kWh/m2.
-The stock of new buildings between 2020 and 2050 is projected to stand at 3.9 million houses, all of them being nearly zero-energy buildings.
-2030:fossil share of building stock (EUR 4 389 million), covering 1/3 of the total investment required, and a further EUR 2 557 million for the replacement of ACS or heating equipment. • Public investment rates for private investment would be 25% for installations and 50% for building stock renovation.
-Sweden building stock end-use energy is 1% 2040: 0% fossil share of end-energy use amongst the building stock Every 10 years, the proportion of buildings in the A-C EPC class should be higher than in the previous reference year, and the proportion of buildings in the E-F EPC class should be lower than in the previous reference year.
+Residential: 70%. • By 2050: 143 billion (residential sector only) Sweden 2030:fossil share of building stock end-use energy is 1% 2040: 0% fossil share of end-energy use amongst the building stock Every 10 years, the proportion of buildings in the A-C EPC class should be higher than in the previous reference year, and the proportion of buildings in the E-F EPC class should be lower than in the previous reference year.
 Buildings built in the 1950s will be renovated in the next 20 years, buildings built from 1961-1975 will be renovated in the next 10 years.
-Other buildings have Not detailed Comprehensive mix of regulatory requirements, wide range of available fiscal and economic incentives and information measures.
-Some policies presented in the strategy are a continuation of well-established measures, including the energy and carbon tax.
-Investment needs and budget allocation could be defined in more detail.
+Other buildings have a renovation cycle of 40 years, meaning that buildings built after 1981 will start being renovated after 2020.
+Expected energy savings by 2050 are around 10-15% (e.g. from 162 kWh/m2.y in 2016 to 137 kWh/m2.y in 2050).
+Not detailed • Investment needs and budget allocation could be defined in more detail.

-a renovation cycle of 40

-years, meaning that

-buildings built after 1981

-will start being renovated

-after 2020.

-Expected energy savings by

-2050 are around 10-15%

-(e.g. from 162 kWh/m2.y in

-2016 to 137 kWh/m .y in

-2050).

-From the table above it appears that for some Member States the efforts are not sufficient to decarbonize the building stock by 2050 and further actions and higher ambition will be needed over time, as well as encouraging the deployment of sustainable solutions to prepare for the changing climate.
+From the table above it appears that for some Member States the efforts are not sufficient to decarbonize the building stock by 2050 and further actions and higher ambition will be needed over time, as well as encouraging the deployment of sustainable solutions32 to prepare for the changing climate and contribute to climate neutrality in line with the European Green Deal.